 If you have been injured in a car accident in Texas, you may be entitled to a personal injury claim.
 However, you need an experienced car accident lawyer to help file the claim.
 Harrison Davis Morrison Jones provides compassionate and effective legal representation.

-You can schedule a free consultation with us to discuss your case.
+You can schedule a free consultation with our accident lawyer to discuss your case.
 During this consultation, we will understand your situation and how the accident happened, answer your questions, and explain your legal options.
 You will get an idea of your rights and how we can fight for the compensation you deserve.

 Texas Car Accident FAQs